ikwzm/udmabuf/Readme.md

 The number of u-dma-buf that can be created with this parameter is 8.
 The device name will be udmabuf[0-7].
 If this parameter is 0, the u-dma-buf is not created.

+### `udmabuf[0-7]_bind`

+This parameter specifies the parent device of the u-dma-buf[x](x is number from 0-7).
+If this parameter is an empty string (default value), u-dma-buf[x] is created as a new platform device.
+If a parent device name is specified for this parameter, u-dma-buf[x] is created as its child device.

 ### `info_enable`